In this article:

 Please consider the limitations of a self-directed Corporate account before opening one:

-- You can't buy options
+- You can't trade options

 - You can't open a Corporate margin account